 It was late afternoon by the time Sakura and Kakashi found them.
 Kakashi inspected the damage from their battle while Sakura leapt to their aid and began healing their severed arms, stopping most of the heavy blood flow.
 The great lake that fed into a waterfall dividing the two giant stone statues had been reduced to craters and rubble.
 Two nearby mountains had been broken apart and the scattered remains decorated the landscape with boulders the size of trees.
 The lake had grown bigger due to the craters filling with water around the edges and the waterfall had become only a small trickle of water between the collapsed statues of Hashirama Senju and Madara Uchiha.
 There on the rubble of the statues lay Naruto and Sasuke, a thick line of dark crimson blood coming off of both of them that travelled off the rock and out of sight.
 Kakashi winced in pain from his injuries still not cared for from the Great War that only ended days before.
 He knew he was going to get scolded when he returned home.
 Kakashi sighed.

-He watched as Naruto slowly got to his feet and staggered, only to be caught by Sasuke who also stumbled and fell back on the ground.
-Naruto laughed from above him and offered a hand down to help Sasuke up, who smiled and accepted it.
 Kakashi could see that Sasuke was out of the darkness now, and it was because of Naruto.
 Sakura cried and wiped the tears from her eyes as she told them to sit down while she finished treating their injuries.
 Kakashi squatted up high on the cliff and watched his old Squad 7 with love and interest.

-Kakashi knew Sasuke's true feelings for Naruto had never left him.
+He knew Sasuke's true feelings for Naruto had never left him.
 Even through everything that had happened between them.
 He was briefly reminded of Obito dying in his arms only days before, knowing the pain of losing someone you care for, and knew the pain would have destroyed both Naruto and Sasuke if either had died.
 Even if Naruto's too dense to truly understand what his feelings really mean.
 Kakashi smiled to himself and watched on fondly.

 Sasuke and Naruto stood and talked shortly before lining up beside each other and creating the hand sign for "rat", releasing the world from the Infinite Tsukuyomi and finally, finally bringing peace back to the shinobi world.